-Many post-merger integration best practices only apply to certain situations.
-These seven best practices should almost always be followed:
+Many guidelines in M&A only apply to certain situations.
+However, these seven integration best practices should almost always be followed:

 - Don’t Try to Build One Common Culture